dhocker/lumi-clock/README.md

 * timeout: Sets the display timeout value in minutes.
 This is only meaningful if you have a PIR motion sensor.
 This is how long the display will stay on once the PIR sensor indicates no motion.
+* debugdisplay: Logs detailed information about display management.
+This is useful for determining if the PIR sensor is functioning as expected.
+Use a value of "True", "on" or 1 to enable.
+Use "False", "off" or 0 otherwise.

 ## Spinner
 The spinner is a 128x128 animated GIF.
 The project includes several